I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

-How to Lock a Browser into Safety Mode
+How to Lock a Browser Into Restricted Mode

-- To be able to lock your browser into safety mode, you must first have a YouTube account.
+- To be able to lock your browser into Restricted Mode, you must first have a YouTube account.
 You will be able to have your own YouTube account, as well as your kids.
-You will need to use a different account than your kids to lock safety mode, as you can only unlock the browser with one account (ideally your own account so your kids cannot turn off the safety mode).
+You will need to use a different account than your kids to lock everything, as you can only unlock the browser with one account (ideally, your own account so your kids cannot turn off the Restricted Mode).

 - If you don't have a YouTube account, go ahead and create one.
 It's free and will also allow you to keep an eye on what your kids are up to.
 If you already have an account, go ahead and log into it.

 - If you have another internet browser installed on your computer, be sure to repeat this process.
-You must lock safety mode with each browser.
+You must lock Restricted Mode with each browser.

-Different Ways Your Kids Can Get Around Safety Mode
+Different Ways Your Kids Can Get Around Restricted Mode

 Creating a fake YouTube account with a different age than their own.

 Talk to your kids and create a YouTube account with them.
 You will be able to make sure the birthdate is right, however if they make a new account on their own, there's no way to fix this problem.

 If Youtube finds out about a fake age on the account, the account will be suspended.

 Monitor what is being installed on your computer.
 If a new internet browser is installed, be sure to lock Restricted Mode on it.